 Third parties, ranging from our competitors to non-practicing entities or patent assertion entities, may assert that we are employing their intellectual property and other proprietary technology without authorization.
 There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture or methods for treatment related to the use, development, manufacture or commercialization of our product candidates.
 As patent applications can take many years to issue, there may be currently pending patent applications which may later result in issued patents that our product candidates may infringe.
 In addition, third parties may obtain patents in the future and claim that our technologies infringe upon these patents.
 If any third-party patents were held by a court of competent jurisdiction to cover the manufacturing process of any of our product candidates, any molecules formed during the manufacturing process or any final product itself, the holders of any such patents may obtain injunctive or other equitable relief, which could effectively block our ability to develop and commercialize such product candidate unless we obtained a license under the applicable patents, or until such patents expire.
-Similarly, if any third-party patents were held by a court of competent jurisdiction therapy, the holders of any such patents may be able to block our ability to develop and commercialize the applicable patents, the applicable patents may be able to block our ability to develop and commercialize the applicable product candidate unless we obtained a license or until such patent expires.
+Similarly, if any third-party patents were held by a court of competent jurisdiction to cover aspects of our formulations, processes for manufacture or methods of use, including combination therapy, the holders of any such patents may be able to block our ability to develop and commercialize the applicable product candidate unless we obtained a license or until such patent expires.
 In either case, such a license may not be available on commercially reasonable terms, or at all, or may be non-exclusive.